HWI is committed to training future scientific leaders –

 The Institute’s high school training program is a labor of love for Dr. Bill Duax, who has inspired countless Buffalo students to share his love of scientific research.
 The students do real research on the evolution of proteins.
 They gather data, analyze their findings, and articulate what they have learned.
 To date more than 250 students from 45 area high schools have participated.
 They learn to work in teams, organize what they have learned, and present their findings in posters and oral presentations; all essential skills in any career path.
 Hauptman-Woodward Medical Research Institute scientists develop the cures for tomorrow, today.
 (Application Materials)

 Undergraduate Internship Opportunities

-University undergraduates have the opportunity to work with world-renowned scientists using state-of-the-art equipment in the fields of molecular biology, crystal growth, X-ray diffraction, and computerized data analysis.
+University undergraduates have the opportunity to work with our scientists using state-of-the-art equipment in the fields of molecular biology, crystal growth, X-ray crystallography, other structural techniques, and computerized data analysis.
 This program allows students to decide if scientific research will be their passion and highlights exciting careers in Western New York.
-APPLICATION MATERIALS
+(Application Materials)

 Graduate Student Opportunities

 HWI scientists partner with many departments at the Roswell Park Comprehensive Cancer Center and the University at Buffalo to train graduate students in their laboratories.
 Our faculty work across many fields to provide students with with interdisciplinary experiences.
 Three of our recent graduate students on site, trained in the latest techniques in Structural Biology, have received the School of Medicine and Biological Sciences Dean’s Award for outstanding dissertation work at the University at Buffalo, which is awarded to only one graduate each year.
 Through our National Science Foundation Science and Technology Center we have cross trained graduate students with collaborative opportunities at Stanford University, Arizona State University and at DESY in Germany and other members of the center.
 Potential graduate students are encouraged to contact any of our scientists to discuss opportunities.